aj1thkr1sh/flyght/readme.md

 ## Configuration

-You need to init the Sptz with required parameter, so that you webpage will turn into SPA, like the Spotz way
+You need to init the Flyght with required parameter, then your webpage will turn into SPA, like the Flyght way

 ```
 Flyght.init({
 			idElement: "idElement",
 			urlConfiguration: [
 				{hash: "#about", url: "/about.html", type: "GET"},
                 {hash: "#contact", url: "/contact.html", type: "GET"},
                 {hash: "#team", url: "/team.html", type: "GET"}
 			],
 			requestHeader: [
 		        {header: 'Content-type', value: 'application/json'}